Bombsight: Forces on a bomb

-Finally, consider the effects of wind.
-The wind acts on the bomb through drag and is thus a function of the wind speed.
+The wind also acts on the bomb through drag and is thus a function of the wind speed.
 This is typically only a fraction of the speed of the bomber or the terminal velocity, so it only becomes a factor if the bomb is dropped from altitudes high enough for this small influence to noticeably affect the bomb's path.
 The difference between the impact point and where it would have fallen if there had been no wind is known as drift, or cross trail.

 The bombsight problem

 In ballistics terms, it is traditional to talk of the calculation of aiming of ordnance as the solution.
 The bombsight problem is the calculation of the location in space where the bombs should be dropped in order to hit the target when all of the effects noted above are taken into account.

 In the absence of wind, the bombsight problem is fairly simple.
 The impact point is a function of three factors, the aircraft's altitude, its forward speed, and the terminal velocity of the bomb.
 In many early bombsights, the first two inputs were adjusted by separately setting the front and back sights of an iron sight, one for the altitude and the other for the speed.
 Terminal velocity, which extends the fall time, can be accounted for by raising the effective altitude by an amount that is based on the bomb's measured ballistics.

 When windage is accounted for, the calculations become more complex.
 As the wind can operate in any direction, bombsights generally break the windage into the portions that act along the flight path and across it.
 In practice, it was generally simpler to have the aircraft fly in such a way to zero out any sideways motion before the drop, and thereby eliminate this factor.
 This is normally accomplished using a common flying techniques known as crabbing or sideslip.

 Bombsights are sighting devices that are pointed in a particular direction, or aimed.
 Although the solution outlined above returns a point in space, simple trigonometry can be used to convert this point into an angle relative to the ground.
 The bombsight is then set to indicate that angle.
 The bombs are dropped when the target passes through the sights.
 The distance between the aircraft and target at that moment is the range, so this angle is often referred to as the range angle, although dropping angle, aiming angle, bombing angle and similar terms are often used as well.
 In practice, some or all of these calculations are carried out using angles and not points in space, skipping the final conversion.